lytics/grid/example/firstgrid/README.md

 =========

 This is a simple example of how to use the library.
-Two actors are started, one named "leader" another named "follower", the leader sends timestamp messages to the follower, which prints the message.
-All the basics of starting, creating, messaging, and running a system using grid is contained in this example.
+Two actors are started, one named "leader" another named "follower."
+The leader sends timestamp messages to the follower, which prints the message.
+All the basics of starting, creating, messaging, and running a system using grid are contained in this example.

 ## Running